frckbrice/Make-style-standout-ecommerce-app/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 This project follows standard software development practices:

 1. Create a feature branch for new work
 2. Make progressive commits with clear messages
 3. Ensure code passes linting and type checking
+4. Write tests for new features
-4. Test thoroughly before submitting
+5. Test thoroughly before submitting
+6. Follow the pull request template

 ## License